martinholub/jekyll_site/resources.md

 ## art and related

-### visual arts
+#### visual arts
 * <a href="https://www.boredpanda.com/accidental-renaissance/?utm_source=google&utm_medium=organic&utm_campaign=organic" target="blank">Accidental Renaissance<a/>
 * <a href="http://www.bigpixel.cn/works.html" target="blank">Big Pixel<a/>

-### music
+#### music
 Here is link to my Spotify profile: {% include spotifyprofile.html id=page.spotifyusername %}

 ### books
 I read a lot, although much less than I would like to :).
-I maintain a list of books I have read on <a href="https://www.goodreads.com/user/show/92718688-martin" target="blank">Goodreads</a> and <a href="https://www.cbdb.cz/uzivatel-7140-jj" target="blank">CBDB</a> (in Czech).
+I maintain a list of books I have read on <a href="https://www.goodreads.com/user/show/92718688-martin" target="blank">Goodreads</a>.
+I am happy for any book recommendations you would like to share

 ### podcasts
 I enjoy podcasts where I learn something new or that made me laugh hard.
 I am still searching for a good way how to share them here.
-In the meantime, just ask me if you are interested.
+In the meantime, if you would like to share a podcast recommendation or needed a tip, get in touch!

 ### blogging
 * I can highly recommend that you start off with <a href="https://jekyllrb.com/" target="blank">Jekyll</a> and <a href="https://pages.github.com/" target="blank">GitHub Pages</a>.
 It is free and works across platforms.